Huiyueli/BIOS707-MachineLearning/README.md

 # MLinR
-The final project for machine learning in R
+The homework and final project for machine learning in R